Vishnu2468/DevConnect/README.md

 ---

+## What is DevConnect?

+𝗗𝗲𝘃𝗖𝗼𝗻𝗻𝗲𝗰𝘁 is a dedicated social media platform designed specifically for developers.
+It provides a space where programmers, coders, and tech enthusiasts can connect, share their projects, ideas, and updates, and engage with a like-minded community.
+Whether you're looking to showcase your latest coding project, seek feedback, or simply network with other developers, DevConnect offers a tailored experience with features like user profiles, post interactions, and real-time notifications—all accessible through both web and mobile interfaces.

+---

 ## Project Overview

 DevConnect is a mini social media platform tailored for developers to connect, share updates, and engage with one another.
-This full-stack application features a robust backend built with Django and Django REST Framework (DRF) and a modern, responsive frontend developed using React and Vite.
-Authentication is secured with JWT tokens, ensuring a seamless and secure user experience.
+This full-stack application features a robust backend built with Django and Django REST Framework (DRF) and a modern, responsive frontend developed using React and Vite for the web, styled with MUI, CSS, and Bootstrap.
+Additionally, a mobile application has been developed using React Native, ensuring a consistent experience across platforms.
+Authentication is secured with JWT tokens, providing a seamless and secure user experience on both web and mobile interfaces.

 The platform enables developers to create profiles, post updates (with text and images), follow/unfollow other users, and interact with posts through fully functional likes, dislikes, comments, and a multiple-comment system—all working perfectly across both web and mobile app interfaces.
 Users can explore a global feed or a personalized "Following Feed," with real-time notifications enhancing engagement.
-This project showcases expertise in full-stack development, RESTful API design, and modern web development practices.
+This project showcases expertise in full-stack development, RESTful API design, and modern web and mobile development practices.

 ---